Introduction

 Quiz scoring.
 On quiz screens, choose whether you want to score the quiz by selecting Quiz scoring () in the right-hand tools and complete the fields.
 For more information about quiz scoring, see Quiz scoring in this article.

 Reorder items.
 Some screens (for example, accordion, process, and checklist) enable you to add multiple items.
 The number to the left of a slide shows its position in the course.
 The Start screen shows a pin icon and the Finish screen shows a flag icon instead of numbers.
 You can reorder them by selecting Reorder items () from the right-hand tools, then dragging the items to the correct order.
-Select Done to return to your course.
+Select Done.
 The items are displayed in the correct order.
 The

 Display options.
 Screens offer you the chance to include various elements, such as the course title, description, buttons, and so on.
 You can choose which elements to show on a screen by selecting Display options (), then toggle the checkboxes to determine which elements you want to show.
 The screen updates according to your choices.
 You can then configure the displayed screen elements.
 The display options in the right-hand tools are different to those available on the screen options toolbar at the top of the screen.
 Here, any changes affect the entire screen.